 Private Student Loans to Pay for Dental School

-Private student loans are issued by banks and other private lenders.
-You can choose either fixed or variable interest rates and can be used to help pay for tuition and fees, room and board, books and supplies, as well as school-related expenses.
+Private student loans are issued by banks and other private lenders like College Ave.
+You can choose either fixed or variable interest rates and these loans can be used to help pay for tuition and fees, room and board, books and supplies, as well as school-related expenses.
 There are several times when it makes sense to use a private student loan to help pay for dental school.

 - To close a funding gap.
 If you still need financial assistance after receiving federal student loans, grants, and scholarships, a private student loan can help fill in the gap.